ibm-cloud-docs/containers/cs_versions.md

 The container log directory changed from `/var/lib/docker/` to `/var/log/pods/`.
 If you use your own logging solution that monitors the previous directory, update accordingly.</td>
 </tr>
 <tr>
-<td>{{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) support</td>
+<td>{{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) support</td>
 <td>Clusters that run Kubernetes version 1.11 or later support IAM [access groups](/docs/iam?topic=iam-groups#groups) and [service IDs](/docs/iam?topic=iam-serviceids#serviceids).
 You can now use these features to [authorize access to your cluster](/docs/containers?topic=containers-users#users).</td>
 </tr>
 <tr>
 <td>Refresh Kubernetes configuration</td>
-<td>The OpenID Connect configuration for the cluster's Kubernetes API server is updated to support {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) access groups.
+<td>The OpenID Connect configuration for the cluster's Kubernetes API server is updated to support {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) access groups.
 As a result, you must refresh your cluster's Kubernetes configuration after the master Kubernetes v1.11 update by running `ibmcloud ks cluster-config --cluster <cluster_name_or_ID>`.
 With this command, the configuration is applied to role bindings in the `default` namespace.<br><br>If you do not refresh the configuration, cluster actions fail with the following error message: `You must be logged in to the server (Unauthorized).`</td>
 </tr>
 <tr>
 <td>Kubernetes dashboard</td>